Joystream/community-repo/community-contributions/Ledger for Joystream/README.md

 $ ./joystream-node --pruning archive --validator --dev --log runtime,txpool,transaction-pool
 ```

-I created only ordinary transactions for sending coins through the "Send" button: an error appears in the extension (see point 1), but there is nothing about it in the logs.
+I created ordinary transactions for sending coins through the "Send" button: an error appears in the extension (see point 1), but there is nothing about it in the logs.

 ![___2021-05-01_15-58-35](https://user-images.githubusercontent.com/1708881/116786272-c325d500-aaae-11eb-928d-caaa79713a38.png)

-I no longer understand transactions on the [Extrinsics](https://testnet.joystream.org/#/extrinsics) page.
-Most likely, there will also be only an error in the extension, because the Ledger Nano does not support Joystream (see point 4).
+On the [Extrinsics](https://testnet.joystream.org/#/extrinsics) page, I tried to create a transaction `system.remark(0x7465737420746573742074657374)`.
+Result: again the error `Something went wrong`, as in point 1.
+As I understand it, these transactions do not even get into the blockchain.

 ## 4. What are the derivation paths, and recovery mechanism, for each keytype supported